 Staff members and pupils are required to block spam and junk mail, and report the matter to the ICT technician.
 The school's monitoring system can detect inappropriate links, malware and profanity within emails - staff and pupils are made aware of this.
 Chain letters, spam and all other emails from unknown sources are deleted without being opened.

-Any cyber-attacks initiated through emails are managed in line with the Data and Cyber-security Breach Prevention and Management Plan.
+Any cyber-attacks initiated through emails are managed in line with the Data and Cybersecurity Policy and Plan.

-19. Generative artificial intelligence (AI)
+19. Generative Artificial Intelligence (AI)